The Online Gig Economy’s ‘Race to the Bottom’

 These changes might not have much of an impact on U.S. and Canadian workers who are competing with people overseas.
 But paying workers in the developing world better will have a positive effect on everyone else, Graham said.
 A U.S. law requiring that any employer who uses these platforms follow the labor laws in the countries where they’re operating could help.
 “I guess my only hope within this reality is that we can ... raise working conditions for those that currently have bad ones, rather than lowering working conditions for everyone,” he told me.

 America has, for a long time, decided that the upsides of outsourcing outweigh the downsides.
-When U.S. companies first started sending manufacturing jobs overseas, millions of American customers got lower prices for the goods they were buying, which made them a little less concerned about the tens of thousands of people whose manufacturing job had disappeared, but we never did find a way to help the losers of globalization become winners.
+When U.S. companies first started sending manufacturing jobs overseas, millions of American customers got lower prices for the goods they were buying, which made them a little less concerned about the tens of thousands of people whose manufacturing jobs had disappeared, but we never did find a way to help the losers of globalization become winners.

 It’s possible that Americans will still decide that this latest wave of outsourcing is, on the whole, beneficial, too.
 But the usual mantra told to people who have lost their jobs to outsourcing—get more education, get more training—doesn’t make sense in an economy where educated people across the world are competing: On Fiverr, I found someone in Pakistan offering to do architectural designs for just $5.